 Learning How to Use an Insulin Pump

 Individuals getting started with an insulin pump work with their diabetes management team to determine the amount of insulin necessary to keep blood glucose levels within normal range outside of meals.
 The rate of insulin delivery required outside of meals is called the basal rate.
-The process for determining one’s basal rate includes understanding an individual’s , which refers to how effective the body is at using insulin to lower the amount of glucose in the blood.
+The process for determining one’s basal rate includes understanding an individual’s level of insulin sensitivity, which refers to how effective the body is at using insulin to lower the amount of glucose in the blood.
 Insulin pumps are programmed to deliver a specific individualized basal rate, which can be changed to accommodate a variety of lifestyle changes, such as exercise, sleep, and travel.

 Some individuals may need to use different amounts of insulin at different times of the day.
 For example, some people tend to be more or less insulin resistant upon waking.
 For this reason, slightly more or less insulin may be necessary when a person wakes.
 Insulin pumps can be configured with different settings for different times of day to accommodate a person’s individual changing insulin requirements.